ppeble/emissary-ingress.dev/content/en/docs/3.8/about/emissary-eol.md

 > The current X-series will receive as many Y-releases as necessary and as often as we have new features or patches to release.
 >

-> Ambassador Labs offers no-downtime migration to current versions from maintenance releases.
-Migration from releases that are outside of the maintenance window may be subject to downtime.
 >

 > Artifacts of releases outside of the maintenance window will be frozen and will remain available publicly for download with the best effort.
 These artifacts include Docker images, application binaries, Helm charts, etc.